horse health insurance dental cost coverage

 Katrin Straub

 Dental surgery for a horse can quickly cost several thousand euros.
-The right equine health insurance protects you from these financial burdens.
-Find out how to ensure full coverage for dental treatments.
+The right horse health insurance protects you from these financial burdens.
+Find out how to ensure full coverage of dental treatment.

 The topic in brief and concise terms

-An equine health insurance should explicitly cover dental procedures such as extractions and root canal treatments, as a basic surgical insurance often isn't sufficient.
+An equine health insurance policy should explicitly cover dental procedures such as extractions and root canal treatments, as a surgery-only policy is often not sufficient.

-Look for tariffs that reimburse veterinary costs at least up to three times the standard rate, or regardless of it, as the basic fees are often exceeded.
+Look out for plans that reimburse veterinary costs at least up to three times the GOT rate or regardless of it, as the base fees are often exceeded.

-Scope of services in detail: What dental insurance covers for horses
+Range of services in detail: What horse dental insurance covers

 The following dental services are often covered: